tarun123456789055555/Doc/docs/source/index.rst

 Welcome To Evhas Courses Documentation
 =========================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Evhas Courses** is a open learning communitee for instructor and Learners.
+We provide free service with no ads.This is a documentation for instructors the student documentaation will be provided to the students.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Read the documentation clearly if needed more specific usecase help please contact support@evhas.ga

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Advanced` section for further information, including how to :ref:`Set up live classes using evhas live platform` the project.

 .. note::

-   This project is under active development.
+   Please read our terms and condition included in this documentation

 Contents
 --------

 .. toctree::

-   usage
+   Basics
-   api
+   Advanced